yesworkflow-org/yw-editor-webapp/README.md

 Running the YW Graph Service in a different process
 ---------------------------------------------------
 By default the YW editor service bundles the graph service in the same server process.
-To use the graph service running in a different process (or running on a different computer) simply start the graph service and editor service separately, giving the editor service the URL of the graph service.
+To use the graph service running in a different process (or running on a different computer) simply start the graph and editor services separately, and provide the URL of the graph service to the editor service.

-For example, to have the editor service use the graph service running on port 9000 of the host ywgraph.mycomputer.com:
+For example, to have the editor service emply the graph service instance running on port 9000 of the host myserver.mydomain.com:

-1. Start the graph service (see the graph service [README]()https://github.com/yesworkflow-org/yw-graph-service/blob/master/README.md) for more details) on the host ywgraph.mycomputer.com:
+1. Start the graph service (see the graph service [README]()https://github.com/yesworkflow-org/yw-graph-service/blob/master/README.md) for more details) on the host myserver.mydomain.com:

     $ java -jar yw-graph-service-0.2.1.1.jar --server.port=9000

 2. Start the YW editor service, specying the host and port for the graph service via the graph-service.host option:

-    $ java -jar yw-editor-app-0.2.1.1.jar --graph-service.host=http://ywgraph.mycomputer.com:9000
+    $ java -jar yw-editor-app-0.2.1.1.jar --graph-service.host=http://myserver.mydomain.com:9000